pavel-macovschi/checkbox-beautifier/README.md

 - `borderRadius` — If you want to make checkbox corners to be rounded, default value is set to `1px`

 - `paddedSpace` — This property added space between outer border, it is not limited so mostly depends on a size of checkbox and your design.
 Increase or decrease it cautiously by 1px and check how it looks.
 Default value is set to `4px`

 - `shadow` — Add shadow from the outer box, If you want shadow to be disabled just set value to `none`.
 Default value is set to `0 0 4px rgba(0, 0, 0, 0.5)`

-- `transition` — Added css transition property between checked/unchecked states.
+- `transition` — Add css transition property between checked/unchecked states.
 Default value is set to `all 0.4s`

-- `animated` — Enable or disable transition effect.
-Default value is set to `false`

 - `selector` — If you want to use custom selector, set value to `.your-custom-selector`.
+Default value is set to `.checkbox-beautify-square`

+- `areGrouped` — If you need a group of checkboxes that will be handled with a master checkbox.
+Default value is set to `false`.
+Also you need to specify which checkbox will be master and which are will be as slaves using css class.
+You can find out more in demo-slide.html file.

+### Slider checkbox type `options` is an object literal with the following options:

+- `handleColorChecked` — Matches checked state of input checkbox, you can apply preferable css3 color value like hex, rgba, hsla or color naming green, red, etc. Default value is set to `white`

+- `handleColorUnchecked` — Matches unchecked state of input checkbox, you can apply preferable css3 color value like hex, rgba, hsla or color naming green, red, etc. Default value is set to `lightblue`

+- `boxColorChecked` — Matches checked state of input checkbox, you can apply preferable css3 color value like hex, rgba, hsla or color naming green, red, etc. Default value is set to `lightblue`

+- `boxColorUnchecked` — Matches checked state of input checkbox, you can apply preferable css3 color value like hex, rgba, hsla or color naming green, red, etc. Default value is set to `white`

+- `boxWidth` — Width size of a slider box.
+Default value is set to `80px`

+- `boxHeight` — Width size of a slider box.
+Default value is set to `30px`

+- `boxBorder` — Slider box border is a standard css border style.
+Default value is set to `1px solid rgba(0,0,0,.3)`

+- `handleSize` — Size of a slider' handle.
+Size value cannot be more than a boxHeight value.
+Default value is set to `30px`

+- `borderRadius` — Radius is applied for both handle and boxBorder.
+You can set different value to see an effect.
+For example to make slider without radius set value to `0` after it will be fully rectangle.
+Default value is set to `30px`

+- `transition` — Add css transition property between checked/unchecked states.
+Default value is set to `all 0.4s`

-Default value is set to `.checkbox-beautify-square`.
+- `selector` — If you want to use custom selector, set value to `.my-custom-selector`.
+Default value is set to `.checkbox-beautify-slider`

+- `shadow` — Add shadow from the outer box border, If you want shadow to be disabled just set value to `none`.
+Default value is set to `0 0 4px lightgray`

+- `areGrouped` — If you need a group of checkboxes that will be triggered with a master checkbox.
+Default value is set to `false`.
+Also you need to specify which checkbox will be master and which are will be as slaves using css class.
+You can find out more in demo-slide.html file.

 ## If you need to use a group of checkboxes.

-### Use areGrouped property and set its value to true.
+### Use areGrouped option and set its value to true.

 ```html